needle-tools/needle-engine-support/documentation/getting-started.md

    ```

 2. **Open the starter project**
-  Open `starter/Unity_2020_3` for a full sandbox project that's ready to run.
+  Open `starter/Needle Engine Starter 2020_3` for a full sandbox project that's ready to run (including a couple of simple example scenes for lightmaps and custom shaders).
   This is a sandbox builder project!
   Just add your own assets and you have your first multi-user, cross-platform, 3D sandbox website.